-Kuranda, a rural town of 1600 people, is 20 km north-west of Cairns.
+Kuranda, a rural town, is 20 km north-west of Cairns.
 It is thought that the name was derived from an Aboriginal word describing the flax or stream lily (Helmholtzia acorifolia).

 Situated on the Barron River, Kuranda is upstream of a series of waterfalls.
 Cairns was established in 1876, and by 1885 farm selectors were taking up sites around Kuranda.
 In the previous year a route for a railway from Cairns (ultimately destined for the tin mines at Herberton) was approved, up the Barron Valley, passing through Kuranda.
 In 1888 the township was surveyed, and three years later the railway surmounted the range and reached there.
 A much-depicted railway station (1913) is listed on the Queensland heritage register.

 Farmers grew coffee and had small dairy herds, and their numbers were enough for a school to open in 1892.
 In 1903 Kuranda was described in the Australian Handbook: